The Best Grammar Practices For Building An E-learning Course

 Grammatical errors in an e-learning course make communication difficult, undermining the goal of the course.
 They distract learners and negatively affect the efficacy and efficiency of the content.
+In the other hand, good grammar in an e-learning course makes learning easier.

 The two main types of standards are Courseware Design Standards and Technical Standards.